 Customer-centricity is everywhere in the business vocabulary, perhaps one of the most used buzzwords mentioned in elevator pitches and executive decks.
 Are we really customer-centric?
-What does that actually mean?
+What does that mean?
 Our success as Product people lies to a great extent on how well we understand the not-so-obvious patterns in the customer intent and behavior.
-That understanding helps to shape our actions to enable the customer journey — the progress they are making.
+That understanding helps shape our actions to enable the customer journey — the progress they are making.
 (Spoiler alert: customer ‘progress’ is what you see as a recurring theme as you read on)

-So often we hear about how feature-rich a product is, but what we need to understand more — what value is it bringing to our customers.
+So often hear about how feature-rich a product is, but what we need to understand more — what value is it bringing to our customers.
 You may have heard the often quoted: “Customers don’t want a quarter-inch drill-bit but a quarter-inch hole.”
-While that line of inquiry is directionally correct, it needs to go much further out … “Why do they need that quarter-inch hole(s) in that wall?”
+While that line of inquiry is directionally correct, it needs to go further out … “Why do they need that quarter-inch hole(s) in that wall?”
 Seth Godin in This is Marketing explains it like this

 “What people want is the shelf that will go on the wall once they drill the hole.

 Actually, what they want is how they’ll feel once they see how uncluttered everything is when they put their stuff on the shelf that went on the wall now that there’s a quarter-inch hole.

 They also want the satisfaction of knowing they did it themselves.